 Climate change, cyber-warfare, nuclear weapons, terrorism – the security challenges facing the international community in the 21st century are diverse and complex.
 The International Security Policy Scholarship is intended for students who are passionate about international security and wish to pursue a career in this field.

-This scholarship is offered in cooperation with the Centre for International Security Policy (CISP) led by Wolfgang Ischinger, director of the centre and chairman of the Munich Security Conference.
+This scholarship is offered in cooperation with the Centre for International Security.

 - Available for the Master of International Affairs